Polynomial equations

-• An equation is "whole" when the variable doesn’t appear in the denominator.
+• An equation is "polynomial" when the variable appears only with non-negative integer powers and never in the denominator.

 Understanding with an example